severo/some_docs_on_georchestra/test_console_module.md

     docker-compose restart proxy
     ```

+**Be careful: this IP may change when you restart the docker images.**

 This way, you should be able to enter [https://georchestra.mydomain.org ](https://georchestra.mydomain.org/), log in, and enter the different views of the console (user details, change password, manage users and groups, etc.)

 Note: this way allows to access analytics module data, and to see the header.